 - Track - Rio Olympic Velodrome (Barra Zone)

-Road - Flamengo Park (Copacabana Zone)
+- Road - Flamengo Park (Copacabana Zone)

 Paralympic cyclists compete under exactly the same rules and conditions as their counterparts at the Olympic Games.

-- 1km Time Trial (known as the kilo) begins with a standing start and athletes compete against the clock to complete the 1km distance in the fastest time.
+- 1km time-trial (known as the kilo) begins with a standing start and athletes compete against the clock to complete the 1km distance in the fastest time.

-- Road Race: Races have a bunched start and the first rider to cross the finishing line wins.
+- Road race: Races have a bunched start and the first rider to cross the finishing line wins.

-In 2012 factored events will be:
+At Rio 2016 factored events will be:

 - Track: C1-2-3 kilo men, C1-2-3 kilo women, C4-5 kilo men, C4-5 kilo women

-- Road: H1-2 time trial women, C1-2-3 time-trial women, T1-2 time trial mixed
+- Road: H1-2 time-trial women, C1-2-3 time-trial women, T1-2 time-trial mixed